shef088/arbitrum-d-s/README.md

 forge build
 forge test
 ```
-2. Create a .env file and populate it with the necessary environment variables:
+2. Create a .env file and populate it with the necessary environment variables in the root of the backend folder:
 ```bash
 NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID=YOUR_PROJECT_ID //Go and create a walletconnect project if you have not.
 NEXT_PUBLIC_DEPLOYED_CONTRACT_ADDRESS=YOUR_CONTRACT_ADDRESS